enonic/old-xp-doc/doc/developer/ssjs/http-cookies.rst

 Settings
 --------

-Overview of full cookies object settings and their defaults can be found here.
-A full in-depth into how each parameter works can be found in the `Java documentation for Cookies`.
-Also `general knownledge of Cookies` and their limitations are adviced.
+Overview of full JS object and the settings can be found here.
+A full in-depth into how each parameter works can be found in the `Java documentation for Cookies`_.
+Also, `general knownledge of Cookies`_ and their limitations is adviced.

 value
   **Mandatory** the value for the cookie.
-Example above would store `complex: value` in the cookie.
+The example (2) in the code above would store `complex: value` in the cookie.

 path
   The paths on the site this cookie should be available from (and all containing paths).